OwOStorage/copyparty/docs/devnotes.md

 you need python 3.9 or newer due to type hints

-the rest is mostly optional; if you need a working env for vscode or similar
+setting up a venv with the below packages is only necessary if you want it for vscode or similar

 ```sh
 python3 -m venv .venv